One last stop at Halcyon Bike Shop, then I packed my gear, got into a one way rental SUV, and hit the road. Next stop, Yorktown, VA!!

 This past Sunday, Stephannie met with me for a 4 hour, hands-on repair and maintenance class at Halcyon Bike Shop.
 As I type this, I still cannot even believe how much I learned… I now feel completely confident in changing my tires and tubes, removing damaged chain links and repairing my chain, replacing wheel spokes, adjusting my brakes, and doing alignments.
 In FACT, when I got home, my Schwalbe Marathon Tires had come in and I swapped them out my myself in the garage!!! 😀

 The Clement X’Plor Tires that came with my Kona were great tires.
 The handling was amazing.
 However, after talking to cyclists and researching, the deeper tread would have resulted in heavier resistance on the pavement.
 Today, I tested out the new Schwalbe Tires, and wow.
 Noticeably more smooth, and still, the handling felt spot on – even though it had just rained and the pavement was wet.
-I improved my previous 20-mile time by 4 minutes!!!
+My previous 20-mile time improved by 4 minutes!!!

 On Saturday, I took my Kona Sutra out to the Natchez Trace Parkway (highway 100).
 I cycled my very first 50 miles in under 4 hours, burning over 3,000 calories.
 25 miles out and 25 back, starting at Loveless Cafe.
 The elevations were formidable.
-1-2 mile long inclines, steep descents, but surrounded by the beauty of nature.
-When things got really hard, I just looked around…
+1-2 mile long inclines, steep descents, and surrounded by the beauty of nature.
+When things got really hard, I just took a look around…

 I am NOT going to try and sound tough and tell you that it was easy.
 It wasn’t – it was very difficult.
 This 50 mile ride gave me a small taste of what’s to come, and I have to say – I’m starving for more.
 I believe this journey will finally force me to tap back into the same facet of myself that the military required.
 A part of me that has been lying dormant for over a decade.
 This journey will be eye opening – an awakening.